-A Florida lawmaker opposed the potential sale of control in A123 Systems Inc. (AONE), the U.S. maker of automotive rechargeable batteries, to a Chinese company, citing national security concerns.
+A Florida lawmaker opposed the potential sale of control in A123 Systems Inc. (AONE:US), the U.S. maker of automotive rechargeable batteries, to a Chinese company, citing national security concerns.

 Representative Cliff Stearns, a Florida Republican, made the comments yesterday after A123 announced a non-binding deal - - worth as much as $450 million -- that would allow China’s Wanxiang Group Corp. to buy control of the U.S. company.
 A123, which supplies lithium-ion batteries to luxury plug-in vehicle maker Fisker Automotive Inc., is the recipient of a $249.1 million federal grant.
 Three calls to Wanxiang’s public relations office were unanswered.

 “It appears the Department of Energy and the Obama administration have failed to secure sensitive taxpayer funded intellectual property from being transferred to a foreign adversary, which raises serious national security issues,” Stearns said in an e-mailed statement.

 The congressman’s opposition highlights the challenges Chinese companies face in acquiring U.S. companies.
 Two congressional Democrats have said state owned Cnooc Ltd. (883)’s $15.1 billion offer to buy Nexen Inc. (NXY:US), a Calgary-based company that operates in the U.S. portion of the Gulf of Mexico, should be held up until the U.S. negotiates concessions from China.